 Testing Approach

 Planning Transfer Capability assessments require that a source and a sink be defined in order to adjust transfers of power across the interface of interest, from a source(s) to a sink(s).
 This is done by increasing generation in the source while decreasing generation in the sink.
-As required, various dispatch scenarios will be studied to determine the impact that specific units may have on an interface’s Transfer Capability.
+As required, various dispatch scenarios will be studied to determine the impact that specific units may have on an interface’s planning Transfer Capability.
 Therefore, a range of PTCs may be determined and documented for certain interfaces.

-Typically, complete assessments of Planning Transfer Capability adhere to the following steps:
+Typically, complete assessments of a planning Transfer Capability adhere to the following steps:

 Thermal analysis is first conducted on the interface under study.
-Pre and post-contingency system conditions are analyzed for thermal violations as power transfers across the studied interface are increased.
-The initial Planning Transfer Capability limit is established as a result of thermal limitations under reasonable system conditions.
+Pre- and post-contingency system conditions are analyzed for thermal violations as power transfers across the studied interface are increased.
+The initial planning Transfer Capability limit is established as a result of thermal limitations under reasonable system conditions.
 Other limiting thermal limits may be recorded.

-Voltage analysis is conducted to determine if the Planning Transfer Capability limit(s) found in Step 1 meets all applicable voltage limits for all tested system conditions and contingencies.
-The Planning Transfer Capability limit(s) remains unchanged if no voltage violations are found.
+Voltage analysis is conducted to determine if the planning Transfer Capability limit(s) found in Step 1 meets all applicable voltage limits for all tested system conditions and contingencies.
+The planning Transfer Capability limit(s) remains unchanged if no voltage violations are found.
 Other limiting system conditions may be evaluated to identify a range of voltage limits.
 If voltage violations are found, additional analysis is conducted in order to determine the range of power transfer at voltage limited system conditions and contingencies.
-The most restrictive power transfer level then becomes the Planning Transfer Capability limit of the studied interface based on reasonably stressed conditions.
+The most restrictive power transfer level then becomes the planning Transfer Capability limit of the studied interface based on reasonably stressed conditions.

-Stability analysis is conducted to determine if the Planning Transfer Capability limit(s) found in Step 2 meets all applicable stability performance requirements.
-The Planning Transfer Capability limit(s) remains unchanged if no violations of stability criteria are found.
+Stability analysis is conducted to determine if the planning Transfer Capability limit(s) found in Step 2 meets all applicable stability performance requirements.
+The planning Transfer Capability limit(s) remains unchanged if no violations of stability criteria are found.
 Other limiting system conditions may be evaluated to identify a range of stability limits.
 If violations of stability criteria are found, additional analysis is conducted in order to determine the range of power transfer at stability limited system conditions and contingencies.
-The most restrictive power transfer level then becomes the Planning Transfer Capability limit of the studied interface based on reasonably stressed conditions.
+The most restrictive power transfer level then becomes the planning Transfer Capability limit of the studied interface based on reasonably stressed conditions.
 Note: stability analysis to determine the PTC of interfaces that define importing areas will not be performed.

 Re-evaluation of PTCs will normally analyze the most limiting conditions unless there are planned significant transmission and/or generation changes.
 Therefore, this re-evaluation may only perform one or two of the three types of analysis noted above.

-In cases where New England interface transfers are interdependent on other interface transfers, analyses will be conducted to obtain a region of operation that shows the interdependency of one interface Planning Transfer Capability on the other.
+In cases where New England interface transfers are interdependent on other interface transfers, analyses will be conducted to obtain a region of operation that shows the interdependency of one interface planning Transfer Capability on the other.
 This region of operation can be translated into a range of possible Planning Transfer Capabilities.

 Appendix A – Revision History